 We've been working pretty hard on some gluten free/vegan baked good recipes in the last few months.
 Although we like some store-bought flour blends for certain recipes, we haven't found one that works perfectly all the time.

-Since we spend a lot of time and energy (and money!) testing recipes, it's (obviously) important to us that we waste as little as possible – there’s nothing worse than testing a promising recipe and having the texture turn out gluey, uncooked, or too dry.
+Since we spend a lot of time and energy (and money!) testing recipes, it's important that we waste as little as possible.
+There's nothing worse than testing a promising recipe only to have the texture turn out gluey, uncooked, or too dry.
 We're very excited to introduce this gluten-free all-purpose flour blend!

 A few notes about the recipe: